Misha999777/auth-oidc/README.md

 <pre>authService.getUsername()</pre>

 ### 8. Get access token to make requests
-You can get user access token with (token will be automatically refreshed if ti is expired)
+You can get user access token with (a refresh attempt will be made if token is expiring)
 <pre>authService.getToken()</pre>

 ### 9. Force to refresh the token